dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/README.md

 ## How to solve the challenges

+In order to solve the challenges, you must obviously see the challenge setup in the first chunk of each test script marked by `SETUP SCENARIO - NO NEED TO CHANGE ANYTHING HERE`, which defines the initial conditions like attacker balance, etc.

+The text shown on the Damn Vulnerable DeFi site is also included right before where the code solving the challenges is supposed to be written.

 The code for each contract is under `contracts`, just like in the original challenges.
-Any contract's build data for which I needed the ABI and bytecode is under `built_helper_contracts`, you can just ignore this (unless you see a mistake, please notify me if so).
+However, any contract's build data for which I needed the ABI and bytecode is under `built_helper_contracts`, you can just ignore this (unless you see a mistake, please notify me if so).

 To solve the challenges:

+1. Fork this repository or download its contents and copy them to one of your own

-1. Make sure that you can use the hardhat or anvil networks.
+2. Make sure that you can use the hardhat or anvil networks.
 You'll need to install hardhat or anvil.
 This is rather easy to do and you can follow the steps outlined in [this article of the brownie docs](https://eth-brownie.readthedocs.io/en/stable/install.html#using-brownie-with-hardhat).

-2. Run one of the scripts (or open the brownie console) so that brownie downloads/installs and compiles all required contracts that are required to compile those within the repo.
+3. Run one of the tests (or open the brownie console) so that brownie downloads/installs and compiles all required contracts that are required to compile those within the repo.
 If everything works fine, you don't need to do anything else.
 For me, however, during compilation, some contracts from the libraries required minimal modifications to work as intended, as a result, I made a simple script in the root directory of the repo (`fix_libs.py`) that will apply those changes to the scripts after brownie installs them.

-3. Go under `scripts` to each challenge and write your transactions under the `solve_challenge()` function.
-Do not modify the code under `SETUP SCENARIO - NO NEED TO CHANGE ANYTHING HERE`, as those define the initial setup for each challenge.
+4. Go under `tests` to each challenge and write your transactions under script section marked with `SOLUTION GOES HERE`.
+Do not modify the code before each solution, as that's the initial setup for each challenge.

-4. Run each script with:
+5. Run each test with:

 ```
-brownie run script_name --network network
+brownie test tests/test_script_name.py --network network
 ```

+Where:

-* `script_name` is the name of your script for each challenge
+* `test_script_name` is the name of your test script for each challenge
 * `network` after the `--network` flag is either `hardhat` or `anvil`

 **Note: If you want to use Anvil, I only managed to get it to work with brownie versions _after_ 1.19.0, as of writing this, that's the latest version of brownie, to implement some fixes that allow Anvil to work well, you should just install [via setuptools while in the master branch of the repo](https://github.com/eth-brownie/brownie#via-setuptools).**

-5. The script has several print statements to show each section of each challenge and their respective transactions running.
-I print those using the `message` function I defined in utils, a rather silly function but I like how the code looks as opposed to just writing print in every script.
-If your challenge is solved and the assertions all pass, there will be a message that says `Challenge is solved: True`.
+6. If all tests pass, you've successfully solved the challenge.

 ## If you find a mistake